Micropeptide: Mus musculus (mouse)

-Homo sapiens (H. sapiens)
+Homo sapiens (human)

 In humans, NoBody (non-annotated P-body dissociating polypeptide), a 68 aa micropeptide, was discovered in the long intervening noncoding RNA (lincRNA) LINC01420.
 It has high sequence conservation among mammals, and localizes to P-bodies.
-It enriches proteins associated with 5’ mRNA decapping.
+It enriches proteins associated with 5' mRNA decapping.
 It is thought to interact directly with Enhancer of mRNA Decapping 4 (EDC4).

 ELABELA (ELA) (a.k.a.
 APELA) is an endogenous hormone that is secreted as a 32 amino acid micropeptide by human embryonic stem cells.
 It is essential to maintain the self-renewal and pluripotency of human embryonic stem cells.
 Its signals in an autocrine fashion through the PI3/AKT pathway via an as yet unidentified cell surface receptor.
 In differentiating mesoendermal cells ELA binds to, and signals via, APLNR, a GPCR which can also respond to the hormonal peptide APLN.

-The C7orf49 gene, conserved in mammals, when alternatively spliced is predicted to produce three micropeptides.
+The CYREN gene, conserved in mammals, when alternatively spliced is predicted to produce three micropeptides.
 MRI-1 was previously found to be a modulator of retrovirus infection.
 The second predicted micropeptide, MRI-2, may be important in non-homologous end joining (NHEJ) of DNA double strand breaks.
 In Co-Immunoprecipitation experiments, MRI-2 bound to Ku70 and Ku80, two subunits of Ku, which play a major role in the NHEJ pathway.

 The 24 amino acid micropeptide, Humanin (HN), interacts with the apoptosis-inducing protein Bcl2-associated X protein (Bax).
 In its active state, Bax undergoes a conformational change which exposes membrane-targeting domains.
 This causes it to move from the cytosol to the mitochondrial membrane, where it inserts and releases apoptogenic proteins such as cytochrome c.
 By interacting with Bax, HN prevents Bax targeting of the mitochondria, thereby blocking apoptosis.

-A micropeptide of 90aa, ‘Small Regulatory Polypeptide of Amino Acid Response’ or SPAAR, was found to be encoded in the lncRNA LINC00961.
+A micropeptide of 90aa, 'Small Regulatory Polypeptide of Amino Acid Response' or SPAAR, was found to be encoded in the lncRNA LINC00961.
 It is conserved between human and mouse, and localizes to the late endosome/lysosome.
 SPAAR interacts with four subunits of the v-ATPase complex, inhibiting mTORC1 translocation to the lysosomal surface where it is activated.
 Down-regulation of this micropeptide enables mTORC1 activation by amino acid stimulation, promoting muscle regeneration.